g2forge/charcoal/README.md

 $ bundle install
 ```

-In order to test your changes locally you will
+In order to test your changes locally run:
-After that you can see your handiwork by viewing this page with any modifications you've made.
-Please note that you will need to reload the page after changes as is normal with jekyll.

 ```
 user@localhost ~/charcoal
 $ bundle exec jekyll serve
 ```

+After that you can see your handiwork by viewing this page with any modifications you've made.
+Please note that you will need to reload the page after changes as is normal with jekyll.

 ## Build